 Based on review of experience, clinical reports, and direct observation.
 Criteria for outstanding grade: Meet the minimum objectives with outstanding preparation and presentation of teaching cases, participation in EMS activities and thorough assessment of EMS clinical cases and care provided.

-Prior approval is required.
-Once approved by department, submit add/drop request to OMSA.
 Program requires prior scheduling and paperwork for ambulance ride-alongs (4-6 weeks prior).
 Rotation adheres to a strict add/drop policy.
 No changes allowed less than 30 days prior to the rotation start date.
 This includes drop requests.